qq1038765585/wslg_title_bar_beautify/README.md

 # Current Changes:
 1. Use the `top left button` to switch between light/dark mode.
 The WSLG system release is read-only and cannot save the system state.
 After system restart, the light mode will be restored

-2. Use `Ctrl+right-click` and drag to adjust the window size, as adjusting the border margins makes it difficult to adjust using the top, bottom, left, and right corners
+2. Use `Ctrl+right-click` and drag to adjust the window size

 3. Use `Ctrl+left-click` and drag to move the window location